jedgroev/data_management_2020/README.md

 Proficiently following the course will provide participants with solid skills in management and analysis of ecological spatio-temporal data.
 At the end of the course the participants:
 * will be able to create a (spatial) database to store their ecological data set;
 * will master SQL and spatial SQL to retrieve and process their data;
-* will be able to manage advanced animal movement database;
+* will be able to manage an advanced animal movement database;
 * can use R in connection with a database to analyse their data.

 #### VENUE